Cork leather is a great material.

 Luckily, there is one and its name is cork leather…

 As a textile, it stands out thanks to its high-durability and a unique look.
 Due to its features such as being scratch-resistant, stain resistant, and easy to maintain, it is a perfect alternative to animal leather.

-The most interesting fact, however, is that it is 100% plant-based, sustainable, and chemical-free (no plastic!).
+The most interesting fact, however, is that it is made from a bark of a tree.

 It requires patience and a lot of time to make cork leather.
 First of all, one needs the cork oak tree that is 25 years old.
-Only when the tree reaches this age, cork producers harvest it for the first time.
+Only when the tree reaches this age, cork producers harvest the bark for the first time.
 However, the first harvest is not usable.
 The second one, done after 9 years, can be then used for the fashion purposes.

 Harvested cork oak tree absorbs 3-5 times more carbon dioxide than the unharvested one.